rocket-pool/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 - Minipools with validators that meet the following criteria on the Beacon Chain are **no longer** included in rewards calculation:
   - The validator didn't exist on the Beacon Chain as of the selected Beacon Chain end slot
   - The validator existed but was in either the `pending_initialized` or the `pending_queued` state as of the selected Beacon Chain end slot

-- Each minipool's Smoothing Pool earnings are now pro-rated by the minipool's number of **active slots** divided by the number of **total slots** in the interval.
-See [Calculating Active Slots](#calculating-active-slots) for a detailed description.
+- The pro-rating method for each minipool's Smoothing Pool earnings now considers both the owning node's opt-in / opt-out time, *and* the minipool's `activation_epoch` and `exit_epoch`.
+This prevents minipools that were just recently activated from claiming a full share.
+See [Calculating Active Slots](#calculating-active-slots) for a detailed description, but in brief:
-  - An **active slot** is one that occurred on or after the validator's `activation_epoch`, and on or before the validator's `exit_epoch`.
-  - If the validator's activation epoch occurred before the selected Beacon Chain start slot and its exit epoch occurred after the selected Beacon Chain end slot, it will be eligible for all of the rewards calculated via other prorating measures.
+  - Each minipool is assigned a `startSlot` and an `endSlot` for the interval.
+  - The `startSlot` is whichever of the following occurred *latest*:
+    - The Beacon Chain slot at which the node operator opted into the Smoothing Pool
+    - The first slot in the corresponding validator's `activation_epoch`
+    - The first slot of the interval (`bnStartBlock`)
+  - The `endSlot` is whichever of the following occurred *earliest*:
+    - The Beacon Chain slot at which the node operator opted out of the Smoothing Pool
+    - The first slot in the corresponding validator's `exit_epoch`
+    - The end slot of the interval (`targetBcSlot`)
+  - As before, the minipool's rewards are prorated by `(endSlot - startSlot) / (targetBcSlot - bnStartBlock)`.

 #### Clarifications